MalekEBelkahla/react-isomorphic/README.md

 # Isomorphic React

-Use as much of the same code base as possible to render both on the client and the server.
+An attempt to use as much of the same code base as possible to render both on the client and the server.

 Try turning off JavaScript in your browser and navigate around.